Grassmannian packings: Trust-region stochastic tuning for matrix incoherence: Optimization procedure

-\begin{remark} In our experiments we found that TRST-MI improved on many existing estimates for $\mu_{N,d}$ from the online databse \cite{JKM}.
+\begin{remark} In our experiments we found that TRSTMI improved on many existing estimates for $\mu_{N,d}$ from the online database associated with \cite{JKM}.
 We collected a few that we expect will be harder to improve upon in Table~\ref{tab:comp2}. \end{remark}